makiprogrammer/web-observer/README.md

 # Observer web crawler

-A simple web crawler.
+A simple web crawler for static and server-side rendered websites.
 For more details, see [Crawling mechanism](#crawling-mechanism) section or detailed [Documentation](#documentation).
 The crawler takes a list of initial websites and then follows links in `<a href="">` html tags.
 The crawler is able to respect rules specified in `robots.txt`.
 Currently, parallelization is not supported, but it is planned to be added in the future.